|

 The Day Our Child Ran Away

-The tub of photos was stuffed with memorabilia and down inside, I found the note.
+The tub of photos was stuffed with memorabilia.
+Deep down inside, I found the note.
+I’m keeping it for posterity.

 She was there, riding her bike in the yard.
-Either she had left and returned or she’d gotten sidetracked as she prepared to take her flight.
+Either she left and returned or she’d gotten sidetracked as she prepared to take her flight.

 There was another reason I went to find her.
 She’d left home a few years before of her own free will because she didn’t want to follow our rules.